-If you plan to move out of the service area, please contact Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+If you plan to move out of the service area, please contact Customer Care (phone numbers are printed on the back cover of this booklet).
 When you move, you will have a Special Enrollment Period that will allow you to enroll in a Medicare health or drug plan that is available in your new location.